 A general view of Sacsayhuaman Fortress

-Either way, its stone walls are well maintained, and along with the llama and alpaca grazing, you can admire arches, ceremonial altars, and a natural rock formation that looks like a children’s slide, which is also used by visitors as such.
-Sacsayhuaman is another good example of unique Inca architecture, each stone fits perfectly together, the tallest almost 9 meters high!
+Today, its stone walls are well maintained, and along with the llama and alpaca grazing by the place, you can admire arches, ceremonial altars, and a natural rock formation that looks like a children’s slide, which is also used by visitors as such.
+Therefore, this Inca fortress is another good example of unique Inca architecture, each stone fits perfectly together, and the tallest is almost 9 meters high!
 The foundations are made with limestone from Yucay brought from more than 15 km away.

 The architectural design of Sacsayhuaman

-Sacsayhuaman’s design is based on the shape of the head of a puma, a sacred animal in Inca spirituality.
-It was the Inca Pachacutec who redesigned the city to give it the shape of a lying puma.
-And the space where the constructions are is particularly large.
-The architectural design of Sacsayhuaman has many styles.
-The fortress building contains both sacred constructions and residential buildings.
+The complex design is based on the shape of the head of a puma, a sacred animal in Inca spirituality.
+It was the Inca Pachacutec who redesigned the city to give it the shape of a lying puma, having this awesome fortress as its head.
+It is also worth mentioning that the fortress contains both constructions destined to worship and residential buildings.
 You can also see some warehouses, aqueducts, roads, towers, and shrines.
-And the shape of the complex can closely resemble the style used in other sacred places such as Machu Picchu.
+Also, the shape of the complex can closely resemble the style used in other sacred places such as Machu Picchu.
 Where it was sought that the buildings and the landscape would blend harmoniously.

 Despite the Incas being an advanced civilization, they didn’t know the wheel.
-So they used a technique of hard-work movement, they situated the giant carved stones over oiled logs.
-These stones were tied down by thick ropes to several people who pulled them.
+So they used a technique of hard-work movement.
+First, the colossal lime rocks were carved in the same quarries of Muyna Waqoto and Rumiqolqa situated 32 kilometers far away.
+Next, they situated the giant carved stones over oiled logs.
+These stones were tied down by thick ropes by several people who pulled them.
 In this form, the stones were sliding over the wooden reeds.
-Please note that the Incas brought these giant carved stones from stone quarries situated 32 kilometers far away.
+Please note that the Incas re-carved these stones, refining them even more, in the same place of construction.

-According to the chronicler Pedro Cieza de León, more than 20,000 people participated in the construction of Sacsayhuaman, and it lasts a century, approx. Its construction was slow, but the result endured over time to the present.
+According to the chronicler Pedro Cieza de León, more than 20,000 people participated in the construction of this Inca complex, and its construction lasted a century, approx. The process was slow, but the result endured over time to the present.

 Different areas of the fortress